Planting a hedge is one of the friendliest ways to put a border around a property.

 A year-round beauty, photinia has fragrant white blossoms that are followed by the appearance of red berry-like fruits called pomes.
 Mature leaves darken to a rich green.

-This broadleaf shrub is hardy in zones 7 to 9, where it thrives best in well-drained soil, in full sun.
-It can tolerate some shade, but the risk of disease is lowest in full sun.
+This broadleaf shrub is hardy in Zones 7 to 9, where it thrives in full sun and well-drained soil.
+It tolerates some shade, but the risk of disease is lowest in full sun.

 You may try it in Zone 6, but plant it in a sheltered area, or provide winter protection.